palikovdima/enefit_test_assignment_dmitri_palikov/README.md

 ## Usage

-This application uses cookies and session-based storage for managing user sessions.
-Some browsers might have strict privacy settings that could block cookies or session storage.
+This application uses cookies and session-based storage for managing user sessions.  <br>
+Some browsers might have strict privacy settings that could block cookies or session storage.  <br>
-Try using multiple browsers to see how one user's actions affect other sessions.
+Try using multiple browsers to see how one user's actions affect other sessions. <br>
-Cart cookie's lifespan is 30 minutes after the creation date.
+Cart cookie's lifespan is 30 minutes after the creation date. <br>

 The API runs at: https://localhost:7190 <br>
 The Frontend runs at: https://localhost:62170 <br>